Mathemmagician/rustygrad/README.md

 2. an easy-to-understand implementation
 3. in a minimal amount of code

 The engine and the neural net are implemented in about 150 and 100 lines of code respectively (vs Andrej's 100 and 50)!
-About twice as long, but twice as fast!
+About twice as long, but 5 times as fast!

 #### Installation
 ```